Nick Fortes Player Props: Marlins vs. Red Sox

-After hitting .240 with two doubles, two walks and two RBI in his past 10 games, Nick Fortes and the Miami Marlins face the Boston Red Sox (who will hand the ball to Kaleb Ort) at 7:10 PM ET on Wednesday.
+On Thursday, Nick Fortes (.250 slugging percentage in past 10 games, with zero home runs) and the Miami Marlins face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 6:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a hitless performance (0-for-3) against the Red Sox.

 Nick Fortes Game Info & Props vs. the Red Sox